memgraph/orb/docs/view-map.md

 # Orb views: Map view

-By default, Orb offers a `MapView` which is a graph view with a map as a background.
+By default, Orb offers a `OrbMapView` which is a graph view with a map as a background.
 Map rendering is done with a library [leaflet](https://leafletjs.com/).
 To render maps, make sure to add the following CSS to your project: